 The Diagnosis and Treatment of Glaucoma by Richmond Eye Associates

 All of the physicians (M.D.'s) of Richmond Eye Associates diagnose and treat glaucoma.
 We use advanced technology testing devices to aid in the diagnosis and monitoring of glaucoma.
-For difficult to manage or advanced cases of glaucoma, consultation with the glaucoma specialist, Dr. Bernstein, may be indicated for further treatment options, including laser treatment and surgery.
+For difficult to manage or advanced cases of glaucoma, consultation with a glaucoma specialist may be indicated for further treatment options, including laser treatment and surgery.